Host of the 2019 Cricket World Cup

-Favourites to win the 2019 Cricket World Cup
+Favorites to win the 2019 Cricket World Cup

 The reduced size of the tournament

 Understandably, the affiliate nations of the ICC have protested the decision to shrink the size of the tournament because it will mean that it will be much harder for smaller cricketing nations to qualify.
-They argue that World Cup berths give their nations experience and exposure that they don’t get at any other time and that denying them the chance to compete could set the game back years in their respective countries.
-According to the affiliate nations, if the ICC want to grow the game then they should be making the tournament bigger not smaller.
+They argue that World Cup berths give their nation’s experience and exposure that they don’t get at any other time and that denying them the chance to compete could set the game back years in their respective countries.
+According to the affiliate nations, if the ICC wants to grow the game then they should be making the tournament bigger, not smaller.
 They further argue that upset wins by nations such as Ireland over England in the 2011 world cup show that they can be competitive and that anything is possible when they are given the chance.

-In response the ICC has defended its decision saying that the move was necessary to ensure the best quality product was being presented to fans in the stands and viewers around the world.
-They argue that having smaller nations involved was just leading to blow outs which were boring to watch and actually damaged the sport in those smaller countries.
+In response, the ICC has defended its decision saying that the move was necessary to ensure the best quality product was being presented to fans in the stands and viewers around the world.
+They argue that having smaller nations involved was just leading to blowouts which were boring to watch and actually damaged the sport in those smaller countries.
 They believe that smaller nations are better served by playing each other in competitive matches until such a time comes when they will be able to legitimately compete with the larger cricket nations such as Australia or India.
 They also claim the new format is fairer as it allows every competing nation to play every other competing nation.
 This means the table at the end will be a fairer representation of who the better teams.

 Should London Stadium be used?

-Another point of controversy is over whether or not London Stadium, the stadium which hosted the London olympics, should be used as a venue.
+Another point of controversy is over whether or not London Stadium, the stadium which hosted the London Olympics, should be used as a venue.
 One of the problems English cricket has faced over the last 100 years is the size of its stadiums.
 The largest ground they have is Lords and even it only holds 28,000 spectators.
 That’s less than a third of what the Melbourne Cricket Ground holds and even it sold out quickly when it hosted the World Cup final in 2015.
-With a capacity of 60,000 the London stadium could mean larger crowds and bigger profits for English cricket.
+With a capacity of 60,000, the London stadium could mean larger crowds and bigger profits for English cricket.
 The ECB also believes that its central location may make the sport more accessible to a new generation of cricket fans.